ethereum/nxbn-website/public/content/fellowship/Mary/index.md

 lat: 44.428
 lon: -110.5885
 image: /content/fellowship/Mary/mary-headshot.jpg
-description: "Mary's legal research focused on the question: \"What happens to our crypto when we die?\""
+description: 'Mary''s legal research focused on the question: "What happens to our crypto when we die?"'

 tags:
   - 2022-cohort-2